In Event of A District Emergency

 It shall be the practice of the San Mateo-Foster City School District to retain students until officially released to parents or authorized persons during a disaster situation.

 In case of an emergency that requires you to pick up your child from school, you should come to the front of the school on Polynesia.
 If the structural integrity of the building allows, our Emergency Operations Center (EOC) will be located in our office; if not, it will be located outside our office facing Polynesia.
-When you arrive at the EOC, you will be asked to sign your student(s) out, then your hand will be stamped.
-Then you will be given information as to the exact location of your child’s class and will be allowed to go to the blacktop area to where the students will be located.
-After your show the stamp to your child’s teacher, you will be asked to sign the red Emergency Card that you filled out earlier in the year.
-You will then be allowed to take your child home.
-The teachers will not release any student to anyone who does not have a stamp on their hand.
-This is for your child’s safety.
+When you arrive at the EOC, you will be asked to stand in the line that corresponds with the first letter of your last name.
+Once it is your turn, you will be asked to verify your identity through an approved form (license, passport, etc.) with the emergency information that the school has on file for your child/chidren.
+A staff member will then bring your child/children to you at the designated front gate.
 Gates to the playground area on Niantic and Ranger Circle will be locked, and no students will be released without a parent checking in the EOC at the front of the school.
 If an extreme failure of the buildings in the area between the EOC and the playground area occurs, signs will notify you where the EOC has been relocated.